rglobig/InventoryManagement/README.md

 ### Testing
 - Each project has a corresponding `*.Tests` project containing unit tests.
 - Integration tests for the API are located in `InventoryManagement.Api.IntegrationTests`.

+### Future Ideas
+1. **Versioning of Controllers (in routing)**
+   Implement API versioning to maintain backward compatibility.

+2. **Async Operations**
+   Ensure full support for asynchronous operations throughout the application to improve performance and scalability.

+3. **Database Flexibility**
+   - Use a database external to the repository (e.g., PostgreSQL with Docker).
+   - Enable configuration for multiple database types.

+4. **Integration Tests Seeding**
+   Create mechanisms to seed test data for integration tests, ensuring consistent test environments.

+5. **CI/CD Pipeline**
+   Set up continuous integration and continuous deployment pipelines to streamline development and deployment processes.

+6. **C# 13 / .NET 9 Update**
+   Prepare for updates to C# 13 and .NET 9, ensuring compatibility and leveraging new features.

+7. **Architecture Tests (e.g., ArchUnitNET)**
+   Introduce architecture tests to enforce design principles and ensure the application's structure aligns with its intended architecture.

+8. **Mediator Pattern (CQRS)**
+   Implement the mediator pattern for better separation of concerns and support for the CQRS (Command Query Responsibility Segregation) pattern.